Create a Podcast RSS Feed Free in 2026

 The $20/Month Secret: What is an RSS Feed?

-When you upload an episode to Spotify, you aren’t uploading the audio directly to their servers.
+When you upload an episode to Spotify or Apple, you aren’t uploading the MP3 directly to their servers.
 You are giving them a link to a “map.”
 That map is your RSS Feed.

 Cost: $12 – $20 / mo

-They write the XML file for you.
-If you stop paying, your podcast disappears from Apple.
+They write the XML file and host it for you.
+If you stop paying, your podcast disappears from Apple entirely.

 Cost: $0 / mo

-You generate the XML file (using our tool).
-You have full control and own the data. .
+You generate the podcast rss feed free using our tool.
+You have full control and own the data forever.

 Step 1: Use the “Load Pro Demo Data” Feature

 RSS XML can look scary.
-It has complex tags like <itunes:owner> and <enclosure>.
+It has complex mandatory tags like <itunes:owner> and <enclosure>.

 Don’t write this code by hand (one typo breaks the whole show).
-We built a feature specifically for beginners to learn the structure instantly.
+We built a feature specifically for beginners to learn the XML structure instantly without coding.

 One-Click Education